SriramRajendran11/Devops/README.md

 It also contains scripts for some docker and vagrant/virtual box demos

+# Change History
+Jan 25 2025 - Added Support for creating a Debian Virtual Box using Terraform

 # SW
 1. WSL2 Ubuntu 22/24 instance (NB: DOcker Desktop integration is turned off for same)
 2. Optional: Oracle Virtual box/Vagrant
+3. Terraform

 # How to get started
 1. Install WSL2 (with Updates)